Can Lithium Batteries Be in the Water?

 Upon contact with water, lithium batteries swiftly display signs of malfunction.
 This includes heat generation and the emission of smoke.
 These immediate reactions occur due to the rapid interaction between water molecules and the battery’s internal components.

-Water’s presence triggers the breakdown of lithium compounds within the battery, resulting in the generation of hydrogen gas.
+Water’s presence triggers the breakdown of lithium compounds within the battery, generating hydrogen gas.
 When this gas combines with air, it forms an explosive mixture.
 This elevates the risk of fire or explosion if ignited or triggered.

 The combination of increased heat, the presence of flammable gases (like hydrogen), and potentially combustible battery components can lead to fire outbreaks.
-Once ignited, these fires can be challenging to control and might cause significant property damage, as well as pose risks to personal safety.
+Once ignited, these fires can be challenging to control and might cause significant property damage and pose risks to personal safety.
 Containing or extinguishing such fires becomes challenging due to the nature of the materials involved and the volatility of the situation.

 Lithium batteries may come into contact with water during floods, spills, or even improper storage.
 Each situation presents unique risks, and understanding them helps users mitigate potential dangers.